 Little Rock, Arkansas native, Pamela Hopkins, is a singer, songwriter, and multi-instrumentalist.
-Her first Nashville album of all original music was released in February 1995, and she got back in the studio writing her second album/EP project that was released in October 2018.
+Her first Nashville album of all original music was released in February 1995, and she got back in the studio recording her second album/EP project that was released in October 2018.
 Pamela also released 2 singles in 2019.